Plain English Summary

 Background and study aims:

 Various lifestyle factors are thought to reduce the risk of developing age-related conditions such as Alzheimer's disease (AD) or other dementias.
 Recent studies with people with dementia suggest that bilingual people develop symptoms several years later than those who are monolingual.
 However, previous studies have left open the possibility that this effect may be due to other differences between the two groups.
-In this study we want to find out whether which language(s) people speak makes a difference to the kinds of difficulties they experience as they get older and the time at which these difficulties start to arise.
-We will be comparing people who speak only English with people who speak both Welsh and English.
-We will explore the reasons for any differences that we find between these two groups.
-In particular, we want to find out whether thinking abilities are organized differently in the brain.
-This information should help us to develop new preventive treatments in the future.
+The aim of this study is to find out whether which language(s) people speak makes a difference to the kinds of difficulties they experience as they get older and the time at which these difficulties start to arise.
+People who speak only English will be compared with people who speak both Welsh and English, and the reasons for any differences between these two groups will be explored.
+Finding out whether thinking abilities are organized differently in the brain should help with the development of new preventive treatments in the future.

 Who can participate?

-We are currently looking to recruit 30 bilingual (Welsh and English language) people with Alzheimer's disease.
+Bilingual (Welsh and English language) people with Alzheimer's disease

 What does the study involve?